dfuse-io/docs/samples/javascript/eos/push-guaranteed/README.md

 **Note** The private key must be able to fulfill `<from>@active` where the `<from>` is actually the account name specified in `TRANSFER_FROM_ACCOUNT`.

-Launch the `index.ts` script to see stuff going on:
+Launch the `index.js` script to see stuff going on:

-    yarn run ts-node index.ts
+    yarn run start

 ### Security